AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-git-client.md

     [Follow these instructions first](./install-wsl2.md).

 You will [install GitKraken as a Linux application](https://help.gitkraken.com/gitkraken-client/how-to-install/#deb) into the WSL2 side of your computer.
-Note that the command-line version of Git was installed as part of the WSL2 installation, so this step will provide you with the full GitKraken GUI to go along with it.

 All of the following installation steps are commands that you should run in the Ubuntu terminal.